gitlabhq/terraform-provider-gitlab/website/docs/r/branch_protection.html.markdown

 # gitlab\_branch_protection

 This resource allows you to protect a specific branch by an access level so that the user with less access level cannot Merge/Push to the branch.
+GitLab EE features to protect by group or user are not supported.

 ## Example Usage